CERT-Polska/mwdblib/README.md

 # mwdblib

-mwdb.cert.pl API bindings for Python 2.x/3.x.
-Use it if you want to automate data uploading/fetching from mwdb.cert.pl or have some ipython-based CLI :)
+API bindings for mwdb.cert.pl service, supporting both Python 2.x/3.x versions.
+Use it if you want to automate data uploading/fetching from mwdb.cert.pl or have some ipython-based CLI.

+Complete docs can be found here: https://mwdblib.readthedocs.io/en/latest/

-## Usage
+## Usage examples

 Print names and tags of 25 recent files